-The AP makes the final prediction $A$ using only the localized segment of the video from the question locator.
-To achieve this, we rule out the irrelevant part of the video by slicing the video feature $\mathbf{v}_\text{cross}$ to $\mathbf{v}_{\text{cross}_\text{st:ed}}$ where $st$ and $ed$ are the start and end positions of the proposal selected by our question locator.
+The AP makes the final prediction $A$ using only the localized segment of the video from the question localization module.
+To achieve this, we rule out the irrelevant part of the video by slicing the video feature $\mathbf{v}_\text{cross}$ to $\mathbf{v}_{\text{cross}_\text{st:ed}}$ where $st$ and $ed$ are the start and end frame index of the proposal selected by our question localization module.
 The question answering scores are generated similarly to the proposal scores, given by

 Thus, the answer is given by the candidate which gets the max of $\text{score}_\text{AP}$.
-By supervising the scores with the correct answer label, we can immediately have an answer predictor loss
+By supervising the scores with the correct answer label, we can immediately have an answer prediction loss

 where $\mathbf{y}_\text{AP}\in \mathbb{R}^K$ is the one-hot encoding of the correct answer.